Cveni/mylife/README.md

 ## Overview

 My-Life is a mobile application designed for the Android platform.
-Using different smartphone sensors this software can record data of user activity during the day or while working out.
+Using different smartphone sensors the software can record data of user activity during the day or while working out.
 Gathered information is shown as a set of statistics and also presented in a graph or map.

-My-Life was created in Android Studio environment as a group project by students of Wroc³aw University of Technology.
+My-Life was created in Android Studio environment as a group project by students of Wroclaw University of Technology.
 Application is currently available only in Polish.

 ### Used technologies and software:
+- AndroidPlot
 - ANT+
-- AndroidPlot
 - Google Maps
 - SQLite

-Supported sensors:
+### Supported sensors:
 - GPS location
 - Heart rate (compatible ANT+ device required)
 - Step counter (available on the Android platform from version 4.4)

-##Screenshots
+## Screenshots

 This is only selected part of what application has to offer.
-You can see more in [screenshots directory](/screenshots/).
+You can see more in [screenshots folder](/screenshots/).

 ![](/screenshots/Overview.png?raw=true "My-Life overview")

-##Download
+## Download

 [Here](/My-Life.apk?raw=true) you can get compiled version of My-Life as an .apk file.
 Application requires Android 4.4 (KitKat) or higher.